As you are reading this post, you probably are in need of compelling content.

 There are more than enough guides and video tutorials on how to do it.
 For the purpose of having a simple blog, it should be enough.

-However, if you aim for the biggest, most lucrative keywords for your business, you might want to hire a copywriter that will do it professionally.
+However, if you aim for the biggest, most lucrative keywords for your business, you might hire a copywriter who will do it professionally.

 Also, if you have experience in SEO and you are able to do the keyword research on your own, you might skip this part.